muaz-khan/RTCMultiConnection/README.md

 2. If Firefox starts audio+video, then Chrome can join it with only audio or only video or audio+video.

 You don't need to manually set "OfferToReceiveAudio" and/or "OfferToReceiveVideo".

+Following issue is also fixed:

+> New changes affects renegotiation because new-changes are manually checking for:
+>
+>    ```javascript
+>    // i.e. checking only first media stream
+>    connection.attachStreams[0].getVideoTracks();
+>    ```

+Fixed: "the videos are not square and they look grainy not has sharp as before".
+Now video is captured & streamed with better quality.

+Fixed following:

+> If Chrome starts video-only session; and Firefox joins with only audio.
+Then both fails to connect; though sendrecv/recvonly/sendonly everything is correctly implemented.

 =